Choose your plancha

-On the market there are plates of carbon rolled steel, ground steel, hard chrome-plated steel, enamelled rolled steel and enamelled cast steel, but all of them have an optimal thickness, the characteristics of which we will see below:
+On the market there are plates of carbon rolled steel, ground steel, hard chrome-plated steel, enamelled rolled steel and enamelled cast steel, but all of them have an optimal thickness, the characteristics we will see below:

-You can cook a premium rib in a hot area at full power and vegetables at a lower temperature, in a colder area, in a corner of the griddle or in the area of the other burner that is set to minimum.
+You can cook a premium rib in a hot area at full power and vegetables at a lower temperature, in a colder area, in a corner of the plancha or in the area of the other burner that is set to minimum.

-On the other hand, the thinner the plate, the less thermal inertia it has, which means that the temperature of its surface drops sharply when you put a cold meal on the griddle.
+On the other hand, the thinner the plate, the less thermal inertia it has, which means that the temperature of its surface drops sharply when you put a cold meal on the plancha.
 On the contrary, the thicker the plate, the easier it is to increase its surface temperature.
-To remedy this disadvantage, the power must be sufficient so that the temperature can rise quickly and the griddle quickly seals the food to hold all the juices.
+To remedy this disadvantage, the power must be sufficient so that the temperature can rise quickly and the plancha quickly seals the food to hold all the juices.

-The other disadvantage of this material is that it rusts, so it must be handled more carefully: after each use, pour ice or very cold water on the plancha plate, which is still hot, to remove grease, clean it with a degreasing detergent and dry it thoroughly.
+The other disadvantage of this material is that it rusts, so it must be handled more carefully: after each use, pour ice cubes or very cold water on the plancha plate, which is still hot, to remove grease, clean it with a degreasing detergent and dry it thoroughly.
 Dry it thoroughly, making sure that no moisture remains on the plancha.
 To do this, you can light the plancha for a minute after cleaning or leave the plancha in the sun while eating and then apply a thin layer of oil that will protect the steel until the next use.
-These plates are used by many small restaurants and home cooks.
+These planchas are used by many small restaurants and home cooks.

 Ground steel planchas : It is the same material as the previous one, but with a different manufacturing process.
-Usually these plates are thicker; 10 or 12 mm, and the cooking surface is finely polished.
+Usually these plates are thicker; 10 to 12 mm, and the cooking surface is finely polished.
 These plates have a more uniform temperature, although it is possible to create warm zones around the edges, reducing the temperature of one of the burners to a minimum.
 Their thermal inertia is greater due to their thickness.
 Therefore, these plates do not require as much energy after heating.
-The disadvantages are as follows: it is also a material that rusts, it must be properly maintained and it takes a little longer to reach the operating temperature because the volume of steel to be heated multiplies.
+The disadvantages are as follows: it is also a material that rusts, it must be properly maintained and it takes a little longer to reach the operating temperature because the stell volume to be heated multiplies.
 In professional catering, they are used by all kinds of restaurants and by moderately demanding amateur chefs.

-Hard chrome planchas : They are plates with a thickness of 16 to 20 mm with great thermal inertia, the same material as the previous ones but a thicker thickness, polished and coated with hard chrome, which gives the top extreme durability and allows it to maintain its new appearance and non-stick properties for years.This plate certainly has the best thermal inertia, but it takes longer to heat up (about 12-14 minutes) and does not provide warm areas.
+Hard chrome planchas : They are plates with a thickness of 16 to 20 mm with great thermal inertia, the same material as the previous ones but a greater thickness, polished and coated with hard chrome, which gives the top extreme durability and allows it to maintain its new appearance and non-stick properties for years.This plate certainly has the best thermal inertia, but it takes longer to heat up (about 15-20 minutes) and does not provide warm areas.
 Therefore, chefs need to be more skilled.
 It is important that the plate is well polished and covered with a hard chrome film larger than 30 microns.

-Hard chrome is easy to clean with ice cubes or cold water, and even ten years after leaving the factory, the plate is like new.
+Hard chrome is easy to clean with ice cubes or cold water, and even ten years after leaving the factory, the plancha plate is like new.
 The plate does not withstand shocks very well, but it is very resistant to abrasion (scratches from spatula, etc.).
 It is made of stainless material, non-stick, durable and practical, and offers the best cooking.
 These plates should ALWAYS be equipped with a thermostatic valve, as hard chrome should not exceed a certain temperature.
 This is the high range for the catering area, they keep the temperature throughout the day and can also be used as teppanyaki planchas.
 This product is a luxury that is achievable for home cooks and will take them to the next level.

 Stainless steel: Not to be confused with hard chrome plates.
 Stainless steel is nothing more than … Stainless steel, thanks to its more or less good nickel alloy.
 We are trying to figure out how to solve the “disadvantage” of real carbon steel plates – rust.
 In this case, with collateral damage, which, in our opinion, does not compensate for the complaints.
 Of all the materials mentioned, stainless steel has the lowest thermal inertia and expands strongly with temperature.

-The thermal inertia is so low that if you cook a steak in this type of plate, and it is in direct contact with the burner, it cooks relatively well, but the food is not properly sealed in the other areas.
+The thermal inertia is so low that if you cook a steak in this plate, and it is in direct contact with the burner, it cooks relatively well, but the food is not properly sealed in the other areas.
 It will lose cooking juices and it will cost you time and money.
 Similarly, the coefficient of thermal expansion, which is so high that 230-250 ºC cannot be exceeded in this plate, and does not allow the food to seal.